rix4uni/subdog/README.md

 ```

 # Description
-subdog uses a number of different sources to create a list of root subdomains (i.e.: corp.example.com)
+subdog collect number of different sources to create a list of root subdomains (i.e.: corp.example.com)

 # Install
 ```